 During the 2020-2021 school year, we began facing the reality of our performance as an organization.
 Our student learning outcomes had slipped and our academic performance did not represent where we want to be as a district.
 We committed to pursuing better outcomes for our students.
 Even though we were in the midst of a global pandemic, enacting this commitment could not wait.
 In the spring of 2021, we invited the community in so that we could understand the vision of the future of Altoona as a community and how we, as a school district, could ensure that our students would thrive and lead in the Altoona of tomorrow.
 We learned from our community that it is important that all students are prepared to be successful in their futures beyond graduation and that we need to understand and respond to the fact that each student's path to their future might be different.
 We took the input of our community and established a vision for our work moving forward: to create tomorrow-ready citizens today.
 During the 2021-2022 school year, we invested in program planning, collaboration, and staff development with a committed focus on improving academic, career-preparedness, and personal development outcomes for our students.
 During the 2022-2023 school year, we continued the same focus in our work, collaboration, and development.
 We have started seeing early signs of improved outcomes.
-Specifically, math and careerpreparedness are noteworthy in the gains that have been made.
+Specifically, math and career-preparedness are noteworthy in the gains that have been made.
 While the past several years have brought significant challenges for our community and our school system, we are also facing an amazing opportunity.
 The future of our community is walking through the halls of our schools today.
 Making our students our priority has great promise to make the Altoona of tomorrow be the best it has ever been.

-pr.
-Heidi Eliopoulos SUPERINTENDENT

-renting orrow-rend

 My best, Heidi Eliopoulos

+Pr.
+Heidi Fliopoulos SUPERINTENDENT

 QUICKFACTS

 2022-2023

-17%

-Students with

-Disabilites

 36% Free or Reduced

-15

-Youth
+17% Students with Disabilites

+47 AP Exams Taken

-Apprenticeships
+15 Youth Apprenticeships

 14.79 Square Miles in the District

-192 Industry Credentials Earned
+Industry Credentials

-47 AP Exams Taken
+192

 69 Support Staff

-> 172,080
+Earned

-Student Meals Served
+172,080 Student Meals Served

-60% Members of the Class of 2023 were College Ready
+60% Members of the Class of 2023 were College

+Ready

+1265

-1265 Post-Secondary Credits Earned
+Post-Secondary Credits Earned

+89%

-157 Students in Largest Grade: 9th Grade
+157 Students in Largest

+Grade: 9th Grade

-89% Members of the Class of 2023 were Career Ready
+Members of the Class of 2023 were Career Ready

 782 Daily Miles of Bus Travel

 \$112,567 Scholarships Given

+120

-120 Students in Smallest Grade: 7th Grade
+133 2023 Graduates Students in Smallest Grade: 7th Grade

-174 Certified Staff 2023 Graduates
+174 Certified Staff

-133